 – 1 medium carrot

 – Salt, pepper

-8. Serve in soup bowl with 1 Tbsp of sour cream and garnish with chopped parsley or dill.
+- Serve in a soup bowl with 1 Tbsp of sour cream and garnish with chopped parsley or dill.